energywebfoundation/ocn-registry/README.md

 ### Get an operator's node

-To check the domain of a single node operator on the network, use:
+To check the domain of a single node operator on a particular network, use:

 ```
 ocn-registry get-node 0xEada1b2521115e07578DBD9595B52359E9900104